-The rendition script is unified in a common place and linked from different directory structures.
-There is no need to have the same code in different directory structures if it can be in just one place and then be linked from different locations.
+Furthermore, functionalies are centralized in a common placed and linked from different directory structures.
+There is no need to have the same code in different directory structures if can have it in just one place and then create links to it.

-The concepts of corporate identity started to be considered.
-As referece, it is used Wikipedia (http://en.wikipedia.org/Corporate_identity) and the book Corporate Identity by Wally Olins (1989).

-The rendition script main's goal becomes to: automate production of a monolithic corporate visual identity structure based on The CentOS Mission and The CentOS Release Schema.
+Start to implement concepts about corporate identity.
+As referece it is used Wikipedia (http://en.wikipedia.org/Corporate_identity) and the book Corporate Identity by Wally Olins (1989).
+The main goal of render.sh becomes to: automate production of a monolithic corporate visual identity structure based on The CentOS Mission and The CentOS Release Schema.